texas-robocamp/texas-robocamp.github.io/tutorials/building/linux.md

 By default, the Ubuntu logo will be displayed on the launcher to the left of the monitor in the upper left-hand corner.

 1. Click on the Ubuntu logo icon.

-  * This will open the "lens".
+This will open the "lens".

 2. Type in either "google-chrome" or "firefox" depending on which browser you would like to use.

-  * No, neither browser is better than the other for this camp.
-This is purely a matter of personal preference.
+   {% include note.html content="No, neither browser is better than the other for this camp.
+This is purely a matter of personal preference." %}

 3. Go to <https://utcs-robotics-camp.github.io/> to get to this site.